zalando/skipper/docs/reference/predicates.md

 ### ForwardedProtocol

-Regular expressions that the forwarded host header in the request must match.
+Protocol the forwarded header in the request must match.

 Parameters: